-Cowboys and History in Washington State: Exploring the Highland Historical Loop Drive
+Exploring Cowboys and the Highland Historical Loop Drive in Washington

 By JC Bailey